 Pencil a few extra days into your travel plan so that you have the flexibility to be spontaneous and opt for side excursions if you choose.
 Having buffer days on your schedule can also help if you happen to experience any weather or flight delays, ailments or want to slow down the hiking pace.
 No matter how many days you spend trekking, you can’t go wrong.

 Guides and porters are not required for the Everest Base Camp trek.
 But choosing a professionally predesigned trip can be a tremendous help for travelers who are new to Nepal, don’t have time to plan their own trek or simply love group travel.
 Some trekkers choose to hire porters—and no guide—so that they can travel each day with a lighter pack.
+REI even offers guided treks to Everest, and other areas of the Himilayas, for those who are looking for a guided trip.

 Most Everest Base Camp itineraries typically range from 17 to 20 days, which include a reasonable amount of time for rest and altitude adjustment in Kathmandu and in the high mountains.
 It’s also possible to complete the mileage in 14 days sans time for acclimatization.
 The effects felt by altitude are very personal and depend on each person.